South Iceland Classic

 At the airport you’ll be picked up by a driver guide in a private Super Jeep with huge tires.
 You start your journey right away, driving through the rugged, lunar-like lava fields of the Reykjanes peninsula and to the Blue Lagoon where you’ll enjoy a relaxing soak after your flight in the natural geothermal water in the lava formations.

 Your journey continues east past the lava fields and to Thingvellir national park, where the Icelandic parliament was established in 930 AD and the Eurasian- and North American tectonic plates meet, which have formed a large crevice in the lava while slowly drifting apart.
-After a walk around the area you continue onwards to the Geysir area where the enormous geothermal heat in the ground has formed several hot springs.
-Among them is Geysir, from which the English word geyser takes its meaning and Strokkur, which spouts boiling water 25-30 meters high in the air every 5 minutes or so.
+This is also one of the filming locations for Game of Thrones so this one stop combines stunning landscape, lots of history and great geology.
+After an easy stroll through Iceland’s oldest National Park, we continue to Geysir where the enormous geothermal heat in the ground has formed several hot springs and two geysers.
+Among them is Geysir, from which the English word geyser takes its meaning and Strokkur, which spouts boiling water 25-30 meters high in the air every 5-10 minutes or so.

 From Geysir it’s a short drive to Gullfoss waterfall which cascades 32 meters down a canyon in two steps.